netdata/learn/docs/agent/getting-started.md

 **What's next?**:

--   Read more about the [standard Netdata dashboard](/docs/agent/web/gui/).
+-   Read more about the [Netdata dashboard](/docs/agent/dashboards/dashboard-chartsx).
--   Learn all the specifics of [using charts](/docs/agent/web#using-charts) or the differences between [charts, context, and families](/docs/agent/web#charts-contexts-families).
+-   Learn all the specifics of [using charts](/docs/agent/dashboards/interact-chartsx) or the differences between [charts, contexts, and families](/docs/agent/dashboards/chart-dimensions-contexts-familiesx).

 ## Configuration basics